dericknganyu/EIT_dataset_generation/README.md

 [![Matlab R2022a](https://img.shields.io/badge/Matlab-R2022a-orange.svg)](https://www.python.org/downloads/release/python-3100/)
 [![arXiv](https://img.shields.io/badge/arXiv-xxxx.xxxxx-b31b1b.svg)](TBD)

+# Description

 ✦ src              : the code used for data generation (codes commenting for understanding to follow)

-✦ dataset          : The datasets in n folders numbered parts_n.
-Each part is made of 5000 samples.
+✦ dataset          : The datasets with inclusions of uniform conductivity in folders.

-✦ dataset_textures : (TBD)
+✦ dataset_textures : The datasets with inclusions of variable conductivity in folders.

 ## Dataset Description